New Year's Resolutions: Financial Goals

 - Start with an emergency fund.
 This will stop you from using a credit card to cover emergencies or unplanned expenses.

-- Raise money through a yard sale or other means to knock out your smaller debts quickly.
+- Get a side gig to make some extra money to knock out your smaller debts quickly.

 - Consider taking on a second job or cutting back on your spending in order to find more money for your debt payment plan.